ansible/ansible/docs/docsite/rst/network_getting_started/network_differences.rst

    "netconf", "XML over SSH", "network_os setting" "local", "depends on provider", "provider setting"

+Beginning with Ansible 2.5, we recommend using ``network_cli`` or ``netconf`` for ``ansible_connection`` whenever possible.
+For details on using API over HTTPS connections, see the platform-specific pages.

 Modules Organized by Network Platform
 ```````````````````````````````````````````````````````````````

 A network platform is a set of network devices with a common operating system that can be managed by a collection of modules.
-The modules for each network platform share a prefix, for example: eos_ (Arista), ios_, iosxr_, nxos_ (Cisco), junos_ (Juniper), vyos_ (VyOS).
+The modules for each network platform share a prefix, for example:

+- eos_ (Arista)
+- ios_
+- iosxr_
+- nxos_ (Cisco)
+- junos_ (Juniper)
+- vyos_ (VyOS)

 All modules within a network platform share certain requirements.
 Some network platforms have specific differences - see the platform-specific documentation for details.